campbell-lucas/campbell-lucas/README.md

 ### Hi! 😃
-I am an up and coming fullstack software engineer from New Zealand.
+I am an up and coming fullstack software engineer from New Zealand living in Warsaw, Poland.
 Studying how to code in Python 🐍
 <br>
 ## Connect with me